 Read our full Samsung Galaxy A52 5G review.

-You might have forgotten about the year-old Samsung Galaxy A71 5G is a holdover on our list of best Samsung phones, especially with the launch of the Galaxy A72, which promises newer hardware, even if it lacks 5G connectivity.
+You might have forgotten about the year-old Samsung Galaxy A71 5G, especially since Samsung has launched the Galaxy A72, which promises newer hardware, even if it lacks 5G connectivity.
 But the A72 won't be headed to the U.S. — it's too similar to the Galaxy S20 FE, Samsung's decided.
 That means the A71 5G is still an option in this country, especially since its price has fallen from the original $599 cost and it remains available from both carriers and retailers.

-That was already a low price to pay to get a 5G phone, so anything below $599 is an even better value.
+The Galaxy A71's launch price was already pretty low for a 5G phone, so anything below $599 is an even better value.
 That's especially true, when you consider that the A71 5G offers good battery life, decent performance and — most importantly — connectivity with all kinds of 5G networks.
-(The version built specifically to work with Verizon's high-speed mmWave-based 5G coverage costs $50 extra.)
 You'll also appreciate the big, 6.7-inch OLED screen, which reinforces the idea that you have big screen options beyond the pricey Galaxy Note series.

 Read our full Samsung Galaxy A71 5G review.